silcwb-git/silvana-blog-posts-app/README.md

 - **CRUD Features**: Enable users to create, update, and delete posts and comments.
 - **Custom Backend**: Replace JSONPlaceholder with your own backend.
 - **Dark Mode**: Add support for dark and light themes.
-- **Unit/Integration Tests**: Add tests using tools like Jest and React Testing Library.

 ---